jscodegeek/msj-classroom-api-app/readme.md

 latest version of [npx](https://www.npmjs.com/package/npx) installed with -g flag

 project uses [Swagger](https://swagger.io/) in order to document and visualize api endpoints.

-for performing http requests(prepared in advance) to server for testing purposes You should install [Insomnia](https://insomnia.rest/) and import [Insomnia config file](https://github.com/jscodegeek/msj-classroom-api-app/tree/master/Insomnia_msj-classroom-api-app.json).
+In addition you can perform http requests to server for testing purposes.

 ## Getting Started